Are you searching for new ways to inject some life into the teaching of your novels?

 By exposing them to a variety of non-fiction texts, teachers can help them become more effective readers, writers, and critical thinkers.

-By providing a broader context for the themes and issues presented in classic novels, non-fiction readings can deepen students’ appreciation for the literature and help them see its relevance to their own lives.
+By providing a broader context for the themes and issues presented in classic novels, non-fiction readings can deepen students’ appreciation for the literature and help them see its relevance to their lives.

-Fostering Empathy and Understanding
+Highlighting Empathy and Understanding

-In a world where different cultures, beliefs, and lifestyles often clash, it is important to foster empathy and understanding in our youth.
 One way to achieve this is through reading literature and discussing current events in the classroom.

 When students read books that feature characters from diverse backgrounds or that tackle sensitive issues, it allows them to see the world through someone else’s eyes.